Curriculum Vitae (CV) Samples and Writing Tips

 - Grants, scholarships, fellowships, and assistantships

 - Awards and honors

 What Not to Include

-There is no need to include your photo, your salary history, the reason you left your previous position, or references in your CV.
+There is no need to include your photo, your salary history, the reason you left your previous position, or references in a CV submitted for jobs in the United States.
 References should be listed separately and given to employers upon request.

 How Long Should a CV Be?